• Skip to primary navigation

 I was also impressed with the newly renovated Hotel Breakers.
 Our room was tastefully decorated, really comfortable, and immaculately clean.
 The large suite, complete with a living room, kitchenette, bedroom, bathroom, two televisions, a coat closet, and a balcony had a spectacular view of Lake Erie.
 Every morning we woke to the sound of seagulls and the gentle crashing of the waves on the sandy shore.

 My husband spent hours on the balcony while I was at the conference.
 It was a great place to unwind.
-Next time we visit the park we definitely want to plan an extra day so we can really enjoy the lake.
-The resort offers all sorts of water activities and lounge chairs for those who just want to rest and relax at the water’s edge.
+Next time we visit the park, we definitely want to plan an extra day so we can really enjoy the lake.
+The resort offers all sorts of water activities and lounge chairs for those who just want to rest and relax at the water's edge.

 The decorations in the two-story lobby area were really spectacular too.
 They combined a bit of elegance with a bit of gore.
 I loved it.

 I was really busy with the conference during our stay but made sure we had enough time to ride my favorite roller coaster, the Millennium Force, a few times.
-Flying down the first hill, looking out over Lake Erie, feeling like the car might dip right into the water, then quickly curving to the right is one of the most exhilarating things I’ve ever experienced.
+Flying down the first hill, looking out over Lake Erie, feeling like the car might dip right into the water, and then quickly curving to the right is one of the most exhilarating things I've ever experienced.
 I could ride that roller coaster over and over again.

 In between riding rides and hanging out with ghosts and goblins, I couldn’t resist doing some shopping.
 Peanuts characters can be found on just about anything you can imagine.
 I found some of the cutest t-shirts and just had to buy one with Charlie Brown in his ghost costume.
 The shirt says “I Got a Rock.”
 I’ve always had a soft spot in my heart for Charlie Brown in his sheet full of holes.